Some of the links on our site are affiliate links. If you click on a link and make a purchase, we may earn a small

 My favorite quote of ALL time is by Maya Angelou.
 “Do the best you can until you know better.
 Then, when you know better, do better.”

 Start fresh and do better, Friends.

 12. Take Down Decorations or NOT

 Happy New Year!
 It is NOT a big deal if all your decorations are not down and boxed up by the end of the day.
 We have a community performance which is going to take a lot of time.
 That means our tree will not come down until the next weekend and that’s ok.

 Prioritize.
 Have you kept up with your school work?
-If you have been following each Teacher Burnout Holiday Tip, you will remember that we planned and scheduled your school work into your calendar.
+If you have been following each of our Teacher Burnout Holiday Tips, you will remember that we planned and scheduled your school work into your calendar.
 If you have gotten a little behind, catch up today.
 But, remember, NO SCHOOL work on the day before classes resume.

 So, take down and put away whatever decorations you want and have time for.
 Otherwise, enjoy them for a while longer.
-That is my plan.
+That’s my plan.

 13. Simplify and Find Ways to Be More Efficient

 Do you have monthly and yearly outlines of what you need to accomplish in your classroom?
 Do you batch routine tasks?
 Can you delegate some simple routine tasks to volunteers, student helpers, or family members?
 Are your bulletin boards planned out?
 Do you have artistic students that would enjoy helping?
 YOU do not have to do it all.

 Would it help you to cook meals on the weekend and reheat during the week?
-Do you need to come up with some more slow cooker recipes so supper is done when you get home?
-Do you just need to make a weekly menu and go to the store once a week instead of running by every day?
-Do you need to work out some car pooling arrangements to help get your kids to music rehearsals or sports practices?
+Do you need to find more easy slow cooker recipes so supper is already done when you get home?
+Do you need to make a weekly menu and go to the store once a week instead of running by every day?
+Do you need to work out carpooling arrangements to help get your kids to music rehearsals or sports practices?